aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/securityhub.md

 aws securityhub get-findings --filter 'SeverityLabel={Value=CRITICAL,Comparison=EQUALS},ComplianceStatus={Value=FAILED,Comparison=EQUALS}'
 ```

-The following is an example of an IAM finding relates to a [failed IAM control](https://docs.aws.amazon.com/securityhub/latest/userguide/iam-controls.html#iam-6) that Security Hub found related to the enabled [Security standards](https://docs.aws.amazon.com/securityhub/latest/userguide/standards-reference.html), and will likely be present in your list of findings if you or your organization are not using a hardware MFA device for your AWS root account.
+The following is an example of an IAM finding that relates to a [failed IAM control](https://docs.aws.amazon.com/securityhub/latest/userguide/iam-controls.html#iam-6) that Security Hub found related to the enabled [Security standards](https://docs.aws.amazon.com/securityhub/latest/userguide/standards-reference.html), and will likely be present in your list of findings if you or your organization are not using a hardware MFA device for your AWS root account.

 ```json
 {